Keysight/clipsgo/README.md

 * Otherwise, if the struct has a "json" tag, that tag is used.
 * Otherwise the field name of the struct is used

+Note that instances are extracted recursively; if a slot in the instance is an INSTANCE-ADDRESS or INSTANCE-NAME, the referred instance will also be extracted as structured data

 ```go
 err := env.Build(`(defclass Foo (is-a USER)
     (slot Int (type INTEGER))